zellwk/zellwk.com/src/posts/2020-04-13-build-your-developer-brand.md

 You need to learn to market yourself in a way that actually works.

 :::note
-TL;DR: I'm holding a FREE workshop to teach you what you need to know about marketing and branding that actually works.
+TL;DR: **I'm holding a FREE workshop to teach you what you need to know about marketing and branding that actually works**.
 [Leave your name and email here](#convertkit) to sign up for the workshop.
 :::

 ## Marketing yourself in a way that works